QuantEcon/python_lecture_sandpit/source/rst/odu_v2.rst

 Appendix B
 ------------

-In this appendix we provide more Details about how Bayes' Law contributes to the workings of the model.
+In this appendix we provide more details about how Bayes' Law contributes to the workings of the model.

 We present some graphs that bring out additional insights about how learning works.

-We build on graphs presented in:doc:`previously studied <exchangeable>`
+We build on graphs proposed in :doc:`this lecture<exchangeable>`.

 In particular, we'll add actions of  our searching worker to a key graph presented in that lecture.